tobiasdemendonca/tf-charmed-maas-training/README.md

   class CTRL bootstrapManaged
   class MODEL deployManaged
 ```
-This diagram describes the system architecture of infrastructure deployed by the three terraform modules in this repository, on a LXD-based cloud, for both single and multi-node deploments.
+This diagram describes the system architecture of infrastructure deployed by the three Terraform modules in this repository, on a LXD-based cloud, for both single and multi-node deployments.
 Distinct Juju applications are represented with colored markers (🟡🔵🟠🟣) on each unit, and the parts of the architecture that are optional depending on your configuration are represented with dashed outlines.

 A charmed MAAS deployment consists of the following atomic components: